HECS/HELP Debt Repayment Calculator Australia 2025-26

 The calculator shows your annual HECS repayment amount, repayment rate, and how long it will take to pay off your debt based on your current income.
 This helps you plan your finances and understand the impact of HECS debt on your take-home pay.

-You may also want to use our Pay Calculator to see your full pay breakdown including HECS deductions, or our Tax Refund Calculator to estimate your tax refund.
+You may also want to use our Pay Calculator to see your full pay breakdown including HECS deductions, or read our guides on what changed in 2025-26, how the $67,000 threshold works, and how to calculate your HECS repayments.

 Who Should Use This HECS/HELP Debt Calculator?